microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

 - I would like to trigger my pipeline when ‘TFS-Update’ pipeline has completed ‘Ring2’ stage so that I can run some diagnostics.

 Usually, artifacts produced by a CI pipeline are consumed in another CD pipeline.
 Triggers help you achieve CICD scenarios.
-So we enable triggers on pipelines by default unless expliciltly opted out.
+So we enable triggers on `pipeline` resource by default unless expliciltly opted out.

 #### Schema
 ```yaml